-The Museum respects Aboriginal and Torres Strait Islander Peoples, cultures, lands, waters and histories and works in partnership with Aboriginal and Torres Strait Islander Peoples to co-create content and encourage them to tell their stories about their culture.
+The Museum respects Aboriginal and Torres Strait Islander peoples, cultures, lands, waters and histories and works in partnership with Aboriginal and Torres Strait Islander peoples to co-create and for them to tell their stories about their culture.

 Action Deliverable Timeline Responsibility 6.
-Engage employees in cultural learning opportunities to increase understanding and appreciation of Continue to support all staff with their ongoing development as learning of cultural awareness, including the RWG members, Rachampion, and Executive team.
-Senior Aboriginal and Torres Strait Islander Advisor Aboriginal and Torres Strait Islander cultures, histories and achievements Ensure staff have the opportunity to attend and participate in local Aboriginal and Torres Strait Islander cultural events.
-July 2019 Senior Aboriginal and Torres Strait Islander Advisor Ensure regional Museum staff investigate opportunities to work with their local Aboriginal and Torres Strait Islander communities to Managers participate in local cultural awareness training and learning.
-Regional Managers Develop and implement a cultural awareness training strategy for our staff, which defines cultural learning needs of employees and considers various ways in which cultural learning can be provided (online, face-to-face workshops or cultural immersion).
+Engage employees in cultural learning opportunities to increase understanding and appreciation of Continue to support all staff with their ongoing development and learning of cultural awareness, including the RWG members, RAP champion, and Executive.
+July 2019 Snr Aboriginal and Torres Strait Islander Advisor Aboriginal and Torres Strait Islander cultures, histories and achievements Ensure staff have the opportunity to attend and participate in local Aboriginal and Torres Strait Islander cultural events as they happen.
+July 2019 Snr Aboriginal and Torres Strait Islander Advisor Ensure regional Museum staff investigate opportunities to work with their local Aboriginal and Torres Strait Islander community Dec 2019 Managers to participate in local cultural awareness training and learning.
+Develop and implement a cultural awareness training strategy for our staff, which defines cultural learning needs of employees in all areas of our business and considers various ways cultural learning can be provided (online, face-to-face workshops or cultural immersion).
 Investigate opportunities to work with local Traditional Owners and/or Aboriginal and Torres Strait Islander consultants to develop cultural awareness training.
 Provide opportunities for RWG members, RAP champions, HR managers and other key leadership staff to participate in cultural training.
+Regional Managers